 Compare the Kittson map with the following clip from Thompson's 84° Map.
-Thompson's map shows an important river crossing that did not appear on his original map.
+Thompson's map shows an important river crossing that did not appear on his original map published in 1814.
 This crossing was obviously the place where fording the river was possible for at least a part of the year.

 For orientation, note the location of Saleesh House (labeled "N.W.C.
 Obs") near upper left and "Horse Plains" near the center of the map.
 Between these two sites is a trail (dotted line) leading south and connecting to another river.
 The trail can be seen on the south side of the river in the white circle.
 It followed today's Swamp Creek to its headwaters.
 Swamp Creek empties into the Clark's Fork about a mile downstream from the mouth of Weeksville Creek.

 This is the trail I believe Thompson traveled on his exploratory trip to the vicinity of the present day towns of St. Regis and Superior, MT, in 1811.
 The confluence of the Clark's Fork and Flathead Rivers (lower right) is about a mile above the town of Paradise, MT.

 The Clark's Fork is shown flowing to the north at the lower edge of the map.
 At the point where Thompson shows the Swamp Creek trail leading to the Clark's Fork (in the white circle), the river abruptly changes directions, first to the southeast, then again to the north just before it converges with the Flathead River flowing in from the east.
 The towns of St. Regis and Superior, MT, are located on the Clark's Fork along I-90 a few miles south from the bottom of this map.

 At this point, I want to address another longstanding argument about whether or not there were three separate "Flathead House" locations.
 In our opinion, the answer is YES!.